-French philosopher Simone de Beauvoir articulated the sex/gender distinction in her 1949 book The Second Sex in which she writes, “One is not born, but rather becomes [a] woman” (1949: 283).
-By this she means that sex does not naturally lead to femininity and an experience of subordination; rather, women learn to be feminine and subordinate to men.
-What boys and girls and men and women learn about masculinity and femininity comes to shape their very experiences of themselves — men, Beauvouir argues, learn that they are the ‘norm’, women ‘the Other’.
+French philosopher Simone de Beauvoir articulated the sex/gender distinction in her 1949 book The Second Sex, in which she writes, “One is not born, but rather becomes [a] woman” (1949: 283).
+By this, she means that sex does not naturally lead to femininity and an experience of subordination; rather, women learn to be feminine and subordinate to men.
+What boys and girls and men and women learn about masculinity and femininity comes to shape their very experiences of themselves — men, Beauvoir argues, learn that they are the ‘norm’; women that they are ‘the Other.’
 Beauvoir’s distinction between biology and experience — or the process of becoming a woman — challenges biological determinist views of sex and gender.

 A biological determinist perspective holds that biology is destiny — that behaviour, identities, and even gender power relations are the result of natural and immutable physical differences.

 Judith Butler’s 1990 book Gender Trouble challenges the distinction between sex and gender.
 Butler’s Gender Trouble troubles the categories of men/women/masculinity/femininity.
 She interrupts the notion that sex is a neat and tidy “container” for socially constructed meanings about gender.
-Butler argues that gender is performative, meaning that the ways we embody gender identity through the ways we walk, talk, dress, act, and engage in relationships, “produces a series of effects that consolidate an impression of being a man or being a woman”.
-In other words, the way we enact gender identities make it seem as though these identities are who we are at our very cores as opposed to a series of behaviours.
-Butler argues, instead, that gender identity is produced and reproduced — sometimes through affirmations of ‘correct’ gender behaviour like when a girl plays with a doll and is praised for being sweet and caring — and sometimes through more regulatory admonitions of ‘incorrect’ gender, like when a boy is bullied for being perceived as too ‘weak’ or effeminate.
-Such ‘normalizing practices’ try to “keep us in our gendered place”.
+Butler argues that gender is performative.
+Performativity means something a little different than just being an act.
+Instead, Butler (2012) explains that how we walk, talk, dress, act, and engage in relationships, “produces a series of effects that consolidate an impression of being a man or being a woman”.
+In other words, the ways we enact gender make it seem as though gender is our innermost core — as opposed to a series of behaviours.
+Butler argues that gender identity is produced and reproduced — sometimes through affirmations of ‘correct’ gender behaviour, like a girl playing with a doll might be praised for being sweet and caring — and sometimes through more regulatory admonitions of ‘incorrect’ gender.
+This might include a boy being bullied for being perceived as too ‘weak’ or effeminate.
+Such ‘normalizing practices’ try to “keep us in our gender place.”
 Enforced heterosexuality or heteronormativity — concepts we will come back to later on in the course — require a binary sex/gender system (male/men/masculine versus female/women/feminine).
 But, we can subvert gender regulations, resist normalization, and disrupt heteronormativity by engaging in gender trouble.
-Butler’s theory of gender as performative opens up space to consider what it means to be queer or trans, since her theory does not disrupts the idea that biology and gender identity necessarily correspond with one another.
+Butler’s theory of gender as performative opens up space to consider what it means to be queer or trans, since her theory disrupts the idea that biology and gender identity necessarily correspond with one another.
 Check out Thinking about Gender on the wgs101.org site for a video featuring Butler and a lecture from Dr. Michelle Meagher on gender dualism.

-Yet, bodies are complex.
+Bodies are complex – and so are debates about how bodies matter.
 Between 1968 and 1998, for example, the International Olympic Committee mandated chromosomal sex verification tests for women athletes in an effort to prevent women deemed too masculine from competing against ‘real’ women.
-Yet, scientists report that there was no evidence to support the notion that chromosomal testing could verify sex.
-Today, the IAAF’s “hyperandrogenism policy” requires women with naturally high levels of testosterone to take medication to bring it below a certain threshold in order to compete as women.
-This view of sex and gender equates hormones with gender identity.
-Yet, Fausto-Sterling explains that assessing gentialia, hormones, and/or chromosomes cannot ‘prove’ that one is more male than female, more female than male, more man than woman, or woman than man.
+Yet, scientists report that there is evidence to support the notion that chromosomal testing could verify sex.
+Today, the IAAF’s “hyperandrogenism policy” requires women with naturally high levels of testosterone to take medication to bring levels below a certain threshold in order to compete as women.
+This view equates hormones with sex and sex with gender.
+Yet, Fausto-Sterling explains that assessing genitalia, hormones, and/or chromosomes cannot ‘prove’ that one is more male than female, more female than male, more man than woman, or woman than man.
 Fausto-Sterling argues that science does not have all of the answers when it comes to explaining the relationship between sex and gender, and credits social movements for pushing scientific and medical communities to reject strict classifications of sex and gender.

 As you continue the course, consider how distinct authors understand the relationship between sex and gender to get a sense of the multiple ways feminist, queer, and trans scholars understand bodies and identities.
 We will come back to these concepts throughout the course.